vitaly-t/pg-promise/README.md

 ### Initialization Options

-When initializing the library, one can pass object `options` with a set of properties for global override of the library's behaviour:
+When initializing the library, you can pass object `options` with a set of properties for global override of the library's behaviour:
 ```javascript
 var options = {